 David Schenkein, M.D.

 Dr. Schenkein joined Agios in August 2009 and served as president and chief executive officer until February 2019.
-He has also served as a member of our board of directors since August 2009, as our executive chair from February 2019 to February 2020, and as the chair of our board of directors since February 2020.
+He has also served as a member of our board of directors since August 2009.
+He served as our executive chair from February 2019 to February 2020, and as the chair of our board of directors from February 2020 to August 2022.
 He now serves as a general partner for life sciences at Google Ventures.
 He has been a hematologist and medical oncologist for more than 20 years and currently serves as an adjunct attending physician in hematology at Tufts Medical Center.
 Prior to joining Agios, from March 2006 to July 2009, Dr. Schenkein was the senior vice president, clinical hematology/oncology, at Genentech, Inc., a pharmaceutical company, where he was responsible for numerous successful oncology drug approvals and leading the medical and scientific strategies for their BioOncology portfolio.
 While at Genentech, he served as an adjunct clinical professor of medical oncology at Stanford University School of Medicine.
 Prior to joining Genentech, he served as the senior vice president of clinical research at Millennium Pharmaceuticals, Inc. (a wholly-owned subsidiary of Takeda Pharmaceuticals Company Limited), overseeing the clinical development and worldwide approval of Velcade®, a first-in-class cancer therapy now approved to treat multiple myeloma and non-Hodgkins lymphoma.
 In addition to Agios, he currently serves on the board of directors of Denali Therapeutics, Inc. Dr. Schenkein holds a B.A. in chemistry from Wesleyan University and an M.D. from the State University of New York Upstate Medical School.